 Here are a few common red flags to watch for:

-• Requests for deposits before allowing inspections
+• Requests for deposits before allowing a vehicle inspection

 8. Weigh the Pros and Cons Before You Commit